deem0n/nim-nats/README.md

 __Development__

 You will need latest `nimgen`, which is not released.
 Also I probably will migrate to the nimterop one day.
-For now you can try to run `nimble setup`, which will download some `nats-c` headers from github and will run `nimgen` to convert headers to nim.
+For now you can try to run `nimble setup`, which will download some `nats.c` headers from github and will run `nimgen` to convert headers to nim.

 ```
  nimble install nimgen@#HEAD